PerttuHamalainen/LLMCode/readme.md

 Currently, we only support OpenAI models via the OpenAI API, but support for open and locally run models such as StableLM is in the works.

+*This initial release is still work-in-progress.
+Expect multiple updates during the next weeks.*

 ### Installing
 Download the repository, navigate to its root folder in a command line window, and run: